"The goal of personal branding is to be recruited based on your brand, not applying for jobs." - Dan Schawbel, personal branding expert for gen-y

+Using the list of skills you have identified in this chapter, you can put them to work by developing what is called a 'personal brand."
 You are not just a job seeker or a face in the crowd.
-Tom Peters first suggested the concept in a 1997.
-Since then a cottage industry of consultants has popped up to help job seekers self-brand, along with a host of books and magazine articles about the topic.
+Management consultant Tom Peters first suggested the concept in a 1997 article in Fast Company magazine, and ever since then a cottage industry of consultants has popped up to help job seekers personal brand, along with a host of books and magazine articles devoted to the topic.

-Your skills make up a multifaceted business that provides an essential service to your clients (employers).
+Your skills make up a multi-faceted business that provides an essential service to your clients (employers).
 When a new brand is launched, the company thinks about what makes its product unique.
 Next, it creates a campaign to convince people that your brand is the best to fill a position.

 Savvy job seekers will think of themselves in a similar way.
 What makes me unique?
 How can I convince employers I am the best candidate for this job?
-Self-branding is valuable to a job search because it helps you define who you are.
+Personal branding is valuable to a job search because it helps you define who you are.
 Simply, it is the process by which individuals identify and communicate their unique skills to others.

-Discovery starts with determining what you want in a job or career.
+Discover starts with determining what you want in a job or career.

+You have to get out of the house.
+While a lot of personal branding occurs online, the majority happens in real time.
+You have to attend networking functions, conferences and informational interviews.
 Press the flesh and hand out plenty of business cards with your website, blog and phone number.
 If you wish, list the social networking sites you use so that contacts can "friend" you or become your follower on Twitter.

+In addition, if you develop a personal brand you must also accept the responsibility to keep it up.
+While personal branding is helpful during your job search, it needs to continue evolving even after you have won a new job.
 Make sure your "tools" are always honest and updated.
-Your self-brand will evolve as you gain new skills.
+Your personal brand will evolve as you gain new skills.
 But take care not to spend company time nurturing your personal brand on the job, which can be grounds for your boss showing you the door.

 If not, and if you're not going into self-employed consulting, it may be better to focus your efforts on other activities.